aletheon/eleutherios-website/README.md

 - Prevents capacity (Service providers are unable to scale their request or network)
 - Unable to share data (Service providers are unable to share their data or information with one another)
 - Impairs livelihoods (Service providers are unable to create new businesses or business models)
-- Increases waste and inefficiencies (Service providers are unable to manage the entire value chain from supplier to consumer)
+- Increases waste, carbon emissions or inefficiences (Service providers are unable to manage the entire value chain from supplier to consumer)

 #### Prototype